 Limitation Of Use

 Because SORINE (sotalol hydrochloride) tablets can cause life-threatening ventricular arrhythmias, reserve its use for patients in whom AFIB/AFL is highly symptomatic.
 Patients with paroxysmal AFIB that is easily reversed (by Valsalva maneuver, for example) should usually not be given SORINE (sotalol hydrochloride) tablets.

 DOSAGE AND ADMINISTRATION

-For Children Aged About 2 Years And Greater
+For Children Aged About 2 Years And Older

-For children aged about 2 years and greater, with normal renal function, doses normalized for body surface area are appropriate for both initial and incremental dosing.
-Since the Class III potency in children (see CLINICAL PHARMACOLOGY) is not very different from that in adults, reaching plasma concentrations that occur within the adult dose range is an appropriate guide.
-From pediatric pharmacokinetic data the following is recommended.
+For children aged about 2 years and older, with normal renal function, doses normalized for body surface area are appropriate for both initial and incremental dosing.
+Since the Class III potency in children is not very different from that in adults, reaching plasma concentrations that occur within the adult dose range is an appropriate guide [see CLINICAL PHARMACOLOGY].

 For Children Aged About 2 Years Or Younger